Report: Trump disparaged US war dead as 'losers,' 'suckers'

 Trump emphatically denied the Atlantic report Thursday night, calling it "a disgraceful situation” by a “terrible magazine.”

-Speaking to reporters aboard Air Force One as they returned to Washington from a campaign rally in Pennsylvania, Trump said, “What animal would say such a thing?”
+Speaking to reporters after he returned to Washington from a campaign rally in Pennsylvania, Trump said: “I would be willing to swear on anything that I never said that about our fallen heroes.
+There is nobody that respects them more.
+No animal — nobody — what animal would say such a thing?"

+Trump also reiterated the White House explanation of why he didn't visit the cemetery.
+“The helicopter could not fly,” he said, because of the rain and fog.
+“The Secret Service told me you can’t do it. ...
+They would never have been able to get the police and everybody else in line to have a president go through a very crowded, very congested area.”

 White House chief of staff Mark Meadows said, “It’s sad the depths that people will go to during a lead-up to a presidential campaign to try to smear somebody.”